javierlopezdeancos/testcontainers-node-playwright/README.md

 await startedPlaywrightContainer.stop();
 ```

-### Run playwright tests against your app
+### Run playwright tests pointed to your app

 We have seen how to run a playwright container, mount and execute some tests against an application already
-deployed on the web but, the interesting use case is how we can do the same to execute the same tests against another
+deployed on the web but, the interesting use case is how we can do the same to execute the same tests pointed to another
 container that is running the web application that we want to test in our same environment.

 #### Run playwright tests in a playwright container pointed to your app container